Estimated Reading Time: 2 minutes

 Dry skin is prone to tightness, dry patches or even redness, so when picking a facial cleanser, go for one that is cream-based to give your skin much needed moisture.
 Try to avoid foaming cleansers or cleansing soaps as they can be harsh on your skin and tend to strip away your skin’s moisture, leaving you with even drier skin.

-LANEIGE’s Moist Cream Cleanser is non-drying so it’s perfect for dry skin.
+AROMATICA’s Rose Absolute Cream Cleanser is non-drying so it’s perfect for dry skin.
 It has a creamy texture that doesn’t leave your skin feeling tight or dry post-cleansing.
-The Moist Cream Cleanser also gets rid of excess sebum, makeup and a day’s worth of dirt and grime without irritating your skin.
+It also gets rid of excess sebum, makeup and a day’s worth of dirt and grime without irritating your skin.

 What to look for: a gel cleanser